lulzzz/GoFish/README.md

     It also then runs the Docker-Compose file for the application and gets the application components running.

 1. You will need to configure a new user in the [RabbitMQ instance](http://localhost:15672 "Local Rabbit MQ User Interface") to match the one that is currently hard-coded in the service code that uses it.

-It is currently:
+    To access the RabbitMQ instance log in using the default:

+        `Username: guest, Password: guest`

+    Select `Admin`, `Users`, `Add a User`.
+Add the gofish user:

         `Username: gofish, Password: gofish`

+    Ensure the user has access permissions by selecting it once created and clicking the `Set Permissions` button.

-1. You should now be able to use your browser to access the website at [this location](http://localhost:5003, "Locally published Web UI")
+1. You should now be able to use your browser to access the website at [this location](http://localhost:5005, "Locally published Web UI")

 1. You can use and debug the Api at the following locations with Postman: